 What are some examples of technology used in logistics and transportation?

 A recent survey by uShip gives us some answers to this question: more than 57% of respondents in the industry say they’ve used their mobile phones for daily business operations within the last year.
 Almost 40% of those surveyed reported using their phones to book loads, whereas 35% of people working in logistics say they use mobile devices to bid on loads.
+Transportation mobile apps come in different forms depending on a particular task they help with: some have to do with freight moving, other are warehousing mobile apps.

 Other uses included checking for severe weather alerts, comparing gas prices at different stations, and learning about routes with fewer traffic jams.